VeerMuchandi/ocp4-extras/monitor/README.md

 ## Provide access to user(s) on a namespace

 Cluster administrator to add following roles to user(s).
-Each of these rolebindings can be created for different users, but here I am doing it for one user.
+Each of these rolebindings can be created for different users.
+If you are doing it for one user, just 'monitoring-edit` access is sufficient which is a superset of the other two.

+* allows reading PrometheusRule custom resources within the namespace
 ```
 oc policy add-role-to-user monitoring-rules-view UserName -n ns1
 ```

+* allows creating, modifying, and deleting PrometheusRule custom resources matching the permitted namespace
 ```
 oc policy add-role-to-user monitoring-rules-edit UserName -n ns1
 ```
+* in addition to `monitoring-rules-edit` permissions it also allows creating new scraping targets for services or Pods.
+It also allows creating, modifying, and deleting ServiceMonitors and PodMonitors
 ```
 oc policy add-role-to-user monitoring-edit UserName -n ns1
 ```